Grange Barn and Paycockes circular walk, Coggeshall, Essex

 Exit Grange Barn car park and turn right on to Essex Way going straight through Grange Farm and keeping the hedgerow initially on your left hand side.
 Once past a large oak tree, the hedgerow comes over to the right.
 Keep going until the end of this hedgerow.
 Look out for rabbits and pheasants in the fields either side.

 Grange Barn was once part of the Coggeshall Cistercian monastery, dating from the 13th-century.
 It was on the brink of demolition, when in the 1980s, the local Coggeshall community managed to save this magnificent building for future generations.
 Previous owners include King Henry VIII.
-It has an interesting collection of old farm machinery, There is also a special display of The Saunders Tools Collection, woodcarving tools used by local master carver Bryan Saunders until his death in 1975.
+It has an interesting collection of old farm machinery,

 Turn right off Essex Way at end of hedgerow and walk down by side of another hedgerow on right.
 Go over a small bridge in the corner then bear right and left and aim towards an arched footbridge (Nunn's footbridge) over the river.
 Look out for a variety of wild flowers and watch out for boggy areas after rainfall.